ejaxon/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-4-1.png)<!-- -->

 Not surprisingly, activity is concentrated in the daytime and early evening hours.
 The subject has an especially high peak in the morning.
-Next we calculate the specific interval in which the maximum appears, with the corresponding time.
+Let's calculate the specific interval in which the maximum appears and the corresponding time.

 ```r